Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Causal Model and Causal Estimand for Hybrid Randomized-External Data Studies

-In this section, we follow the causal inference roadmap described by \citet{petersenCausalModelsLearning2014a} to explain this data fusion challenge.
-Please refer to Supplementary Table 1 in Appendix 1 for a list of symbols used in this manuscript.
-For a hybrid RCT-RWD study, let $S$ indicate the experiment being analyzed, where $s_i=0$ indicates that individual $i$ participated in an RCT, $s_i \in \{1,...,K\}$ indicates that individual $i$ participated in one of $K$ potential observational cohorts, and $S \in \{0,s\}$ indicates an experiment combining an RCT with dataset $s$.
-We have a binary intervention, $A$, a set of baseline covariates, $W$, and an outcome $Y$. $W$ may affect inclusion in the RCT versus RWD.
-Assignment to active treatment, $A$, is randomized with probability $p$ for those in the RCT and set to $0$ (standard of care) for those in the RWD, because the treatment has yet to be approved.
-Thus, $A$ is only affected by $S$ and $p$, not directly by $W$ or any exogenous error. $Y$ may be affected by $W$, $A$, and potentially also directly by $S$.
-The unmeasured exogenous errors $U=(U_{W}, U_S, U_Y)$ for each of these variables could potentially be dependent.
-The full data then consist of both endogenous and exogenous variables.
+For a hybrid RCT-external data study, let $S$ indicate the study in which an individual participated, where $S=0$ indicates participation in the RCT and $S \in \{1,...,K\}$ indicates participation in one of $K$ observational cohorts.
+We have a binary intervention, $A$, with $A=1$ indicating the treatment of interest and $A=0$ indicating standard-of-care.
+In this paper, we focus on augmenting only the control arm of an RCT with external data, a scenario which is relevant when the treatment of interest has yet to be approved.
+The methods presented readily extend to contexts when active treatment is available in the external data, as well.
+We denote a set of baseline covariates as $W$, and our outcome as $Y$.
+As depicted in the non-parametric structural equation model (NPSEM) and directed acyclic graph (DAG) \citep{pearlCausalityModelsReasoning2009} in Figure \ref{fig: 1}, $W$ may affect inclusion in the RCT versus external data.
+Treatment, $A$, is randomized for those in the RCT and set to $0$ (standard-of-care) for those in the external data, because the treatment has yet to be approved.
+Thus, $A$ is only affected by $S$ and the randomization probability $p$, not directly by $W$ or any exogenous error. $Y$ may be affected by $W$, $A$, and potentially also directly by $S$ (for example, if trial participation affects quality or type of care beyond access to treatment).
+The unmeasured exogenous errors for each of these variables, $U=(U_{W}, U_S, U_Y)$, could potentially be dependent.
 Our observed data are $n$ independent and identically distributed observations $O_i = (W_{i},S_i,A_i,Y_i)$ with true distribution $P_0$.
+Supplementary Table \ref{s1} in Appendix \ref{a1} contains a list of symbols used in this manuscript.

-A common causal target parameter for RCTs is the average treatment effect (ATE).
-With multiple available datasets, there are multiple possible experiments we could run to evaluate the ATE for the population represented by that experiment, where each experiment includes S=0 with or without external control dataset $s$.
-With counterfactual outcomes \citep{neymanApplicationsTheorieProbabilites1923} defined as the outcome an individual would have had if they had received treatment ($Y^1$) or standard of care ($Y^0$), there are thus multiple potential causal parameters that we could target, one for each potential experiment:\\ $\Psi_{s}^{F}(P_{U,O}) = E_{W|S \in \{0,s\}}[E(Y^1-Y^0|W,S \in \{0,s\})]$ for $s \in \{0,...,K\}$.
+A common causal target parameter (estimand) for RCTs is the average treatment effect (ATE).
+With counterfactual outcomes \citep{neymanApplicationsTheorieProbabilites1923} defined as the outcome an individual would have had if they had received treatment ($Y^{1}$) or if they had received standard of care ($Y^{0}$), the ATE for the RCT participants is defined as

+where, $P_{U,O}$ denotes the joint distribution of $(U,O)$, and $\Psi^F(P_{U,O})$ denotes the target causal parameter.
+The superscript $F$ indicates that the causal parameter is a function of the distribution of the full data, which includes both observed variables and counterfactual outcomes that cannot be simultaneously observed.